psrenergy/ncp-release-notes/docs/home.md

 * Included the ability to bid different amounts / prices (upward / downward) of secondary reserve for a group of plants.
 * Included the infiltration x storage table
 * Included the bypass valve representation.
-* Included the possibility to define smoothing feature penalty.
+* Included the possibility to define penalty to the electricity production smoothing feature.
 * Included the representation of daily forebay ramps.
 * Included the control to enable / disable individual generation constraints.
 * Extended the automatic recovery tool for turbined / spilled initial conditions.